laboyd001/documentation/events/events_data_api.md

 Parameter | Required? | Value
 --------- | --------- | -----
-eventId | Yes | value is Event__c on Event Ad. can pass multiple separated by commas pretty | No | set to `true` to output pretty JSON
+eventId | Yes | value is Event__c on Event Notification. can pass multiple separated by commas pretty | No | set to `true` to output pretty JSON

 **example**